jlelong/vscode-latex-basics/README.md

 ### C++ bailed out grammar

 The file [syntaxes/cpp-grammar-bailout.tmLanguage.json](syntaxes/cpp-grammar-bailout.tmLanguage.json) is generated from https://github.com/jeff-hykin/better-cpp-syntax and falls under the license described in [cpp-bailout-license.txt](cpp-bailout-license.txt).

+## Test

+To run the grammar tests

+    npm run test

+The test cases are stored as markdown files under `test/colorize-fixtures`.
+Grammar test results are stored under `test/colorize-results`, which are automatically generated from the fixtures.